MacLeanLuke/aggregated-grade-balances-v1/ReadMe.md

-# Aggregated Grade Balance Visualization Project 📊
+# Loan Analysis Dashboard 📊

 ## Overview

-Welcome to the Aggregated Grade Balance Visualization Project.
+Welcome to the Loan Analysis Dashboard.
 This React-powered application leverages insightful visualizations to transform complex loan data into accessible and actionable insights 🌟.
 Designed for financial professionals and data analysts, it simplifies the analysis of loan grades and balances, enabling informed decision-making with precision and ease.

 ## Features